Applications for Semester 1, 2020 open Monday 14 October and close Sunday 1 December.

 Bachelor of Laws (Undergrad) and all double degrees Melbourne and Bendigo:

-- One Semester of full time degree study (60cp) with 80% average.
+- One Semester of full time degree study (60cp) with a minimum Weighted Average Mark (WAM) of 80.
 Student must have passed all law subjects, if any, undertaken in the study period under consideration; OR

-- One year of full time degree study (120cp) with a 70% average.
+- One year of full time degree study (120cp) with a minimum WAM of 70.
 Student must have passed all law subjects, if any, undertaken in the study period under consideration.

 Bachelor of Laws (Grad Entry) Melbourne and Bendigo:

-- Completion of an Australian Bachelor’s degree or equivalent with an overall average of 60% and no more than 5 fails
+- Completion of an Australian Bachelor’s degree or equivalent with an overall average of 60% (equivalent to a WAM of 60) and no more than 5 fails.

 Bachelor of Criminology:

-- One Semester of full-time degree study (60cp) with a 70% average.
+- One Semester of full-time degree study (60cp) with a minimum WAM of 70.
 Student must have passed all criminology subjects, if any, undertaken in the study period under consideration; OR

-- One year of full-time degree study (120cp) with a 60% average.
+- One year of full-time degree study (120cp) with a minimum WAM of 60.
 Student must have passed all criminology subjects, if any, undertaken in the study period under consideration.

 For all transfers from a single law degree to a double law degree, or a double law degree to a single law degree, applications will be assessed on a case-by-case basis.